As a Lay Volunteer

 The Lay Liaison and Ethics group were involved in drafting the patient information sheet and consent form, which was part of the submission to the NHS Research Ethics committee when the project first started in 2004, and they are still consulted on proposed changes to the documentation prior to implementation.
 The group helps to raise awareness of the WCB with patient groups and organisations such as Rotary, and they regularly review the communication action plan to ensure the public, patient groups, health professionals and research communities are kept up to date with developments.

-Please allow us to introduce Sue Campbell, Chair and Roy Norris, Vice-Chair:
+Please allow us to introduce Sue Campbell, Chair:

 If you are interested in joining this group, please contact Sue Campbell (Chair of LLEG) via the central administration office.